vzaporozky/Dark-theme-for-site/README.md

 ## Installing

-- Download

-Download .zip file and unzip the file where you want
+- Download .zip file and unzip the file where you want

 _or_

--  Clone

-Clone from this repo:
+- Clone from this repo:

 ```
 git clone